bostick/tabit-file-format/description/tabit-file-format-description.md

-# The .tbt TabIt file format
+# Description of the .tbt TabIt file format

 ## Overview

-This document describes the format for .tbt files that are opened and saved by TabIt, a Windows application described in its website [^1] as
+This document describes the format for .tbt files that are opened and saved by TabIt, a Windows application that is described in its website [^1] as

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.

+TabIt is effectively abandonware.

+The latest version of TabIt, version 2.03, was released in 2006 and was used as a reference for the reverse-engineering work.

 The format description was reverse-engineered and this document is not an official specification.

-The latest version of TabIt, version 2.03, was released in 2006 and was used as a reference for the reverse-engineering work.

 Any deviations in this document from how TabIt actually works are errors in this document and should be brought to the attention of the author.